Can you notarize your own documents?

 Plus, your job is to act as an independent third party to verify the identities of those involved, direct an oath of acknowledgment and witness them voluntarily sign documents.
 These required steps wouldn’t be completed if you were to perform this yourself.
 In fact, it would defeat the entire purpose of having a notary.

 Whenever you have a transaction that involves you — or even one where you simply feel that you can’t be impartial — it can be in everyone’s best interest to have someone else notarize the documents.
 Ultimately, it’s your responsibility to stay on top of your state’s laws and rules to make sure you’re not overstepping any boundaries.
 Otherwise, you may face criminal or civil liabilities and suspension or revocation of your notary abilities.

 Keep your business moving.
-Discover everything you can do with Adobe Sign to simplify document signing.
+Discover everything you can do with Acrobat Sign to simplify document signing.